 Privacy Authorities Australia

-Privacy Authorities Australian (PAA) is a group of Australian privacy authorities that meets regularly to promote best practice and consistency of privacy policies and laws.
+Privacy Authorities Australia (PAA) is a group of Australian privacy authorities that meet regularly to promote best practice and consistency of privacy policies and laws.

-PAA membership includes the OAIC, privacy representatives from all states and territories, and the Attorney General’s Department.
+PAA membership includes the OAIC and privacy representatives from all states and territories.